 Robots play their part at global badminton tournament

-Robots that deliver shuttlecocks to worldclass players, carry players’ bags on to the court and even serve beer to VIP guests.
-These are just some of the ways in which TV viewers and spectators will see automation in action during VICTOR DENMARK OPEN in Odense this week.
-It’s part of a massive city branding and business promotion initiative, which experts describe as both creative and business savvy
+Robots delivered shuttlecocks to world-class players, carried players’ bags onto the court, and even served beer to VIP guests.
+These were just some of the ways TV viewers and spectators saw automation in action during the VICTOR DENMARK OPEN in Odense last week.
+It was part of a large-scale city branding and business promotion initiative, which experts described as both “creative” and “business savvy.”

-One of the world’s biggest badminton tournaments, VICTOR DENMARK OPEN, kicks off this week in the Danish city of Odense.
+One of the world’s biggest badminton tournaments, VICTOR DENMARK OPEN, returns annually to the Danish city of Odense.
 And it’s not just people from the badminton world that will gather here – but also robots.

-Robots will of course not be delivering the crucial strokes.
-Instead, they will help players by providing them with fresh shuttlecocks and carrying their bags to centre court.
-They will also help guests by distributing magazines to spectators and even by serving beer to VIPs.
-It’s no coincidence that this is happening in Odense, one of the world’s leading robot cities.
+Robots, of course, did not deliver the crucial strokes.
+Instead, they assisted players by providing fresh shuttlecocks and carrying their bags to center court.
+They also helped guests by distributing magazines to spectators and even serving beer to VIPs.
+It was no coincidence that this took place in Odense, one of the world’s leading robot cities.

 Boosting business through badminton